About this event

 Spatial profiling in lymphoproliferative disorders

-Professor Paul Murray, Professor of Molecular Pathology in the Health Research Institute, University of Limerick, Ireland
+Professor Paul Murray, Professor of Molecular Pathology, Royal College of Surgeons Ireland (Medical University of Bahrain)

 Spatial profiling in Sjogren's disease